mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

   ⦁	Read 	[The Art of Interactive Design Chapter 1.](https://shibboleth.nyu.edu/idp/profile/SAML2/POST/SSO?execution=e1s1) Online access provided by NYU libraries.
 Write a response to this on your blog — Crawford defines interaction as something that can happen along a continuum, from a simple switch to a deep and engaging conversation.
 How do you define interaction?
 Would you consider a book to be interactive?
 What about a plant you need to care for?
 How about a puppy?
 What about your sketches?

-  ⦁	Suggested Reading	[Getting Started With p5.js](https://shibboleth.nyu.edu/idp/profile/SAML2/POST/SSO?execution=e2s1) Chapters 4-6.
+  ⦁	Read	[Getting Started With p5.js](https://shibboleth.nyu.edu/idp/profile/SAML2/POST/SSO?execution=e2s1) Chapters 4-6.
 Online access provided by NYU libraries.

   ⦁	Create one of the following and post a link to the sketch on your website